- Academic Building Access

 Compass Card Assistance

 Report lost or stolen cards immediately by phone (503-370-6000 or ext.
 6000 from any campus phone) or email.
-Deactivate your account immediately at the Online Card Office: click on the link at the bottom of the page, then use your Willamette username and password to log in.
-Get a replacement card that the Compass Card Office, Monday-Friday from 8 a.m. - 8 p.m.
-The Compass Card office is located at the south side of Doney Hall, in the Office of Campus Safety.
+Deactivate your account immediately at the Online Card Office: log into your account, then click on I Lost My Card under Quick Links at the right.
+Get a replacement card that the Compass Card Office, Monday-Friday from 7:30 a.m. - 8 p.m.
+The Compass Card office is located in the Office of Campus Safety.

 Protect your personal property by engraving laptops, i-Pods, cameras, etc. with your driver's license number.
 Engraving pens are available for use in the Campus Safety office.